Pursue Your Passion for Music, Ministry and Impacting Others

 - Training in piano, voice, guitar and percussion

-The BA in worship arts – emphasis in worship ministry degree program instills the musical ability, ministerial skills and theological knowledge for students to lead in Christian organizations.
-Graduates can continue their creative paths by following many different career paths.
+The BA in Worship Arts: Worship Ministry emphasis teaches the musical ability, ministerial skills and theological knowledge that may be needed for graduates to pursue roles in music ministry.
+Graduates can continue their creative paths by following many different career paths, such as:

 General Education Requirements